 - Source: This is provisional information taken daily at 9 am from a live database, EpiSurv (ESR) and is likely to change as more details are provided about individual cases.

-- Confirmed cases are people that have had a positive laboratory test.
+- Confirmed cases: People that have had a positive laboratory test.
 For more details please refer to Case definition of COVID-19 infection.

-- A probable case is one without a positive laboratory result, but which is treated like a confirmed case based on its exposure history and clinical symptoms.
+- Probable cases: People without a positive laboratory result, but are treated like a confirmed case based on exposure history and clinical symptoms.

-- Active cases are people that have not recovered or died.
+- Active cases: People that have not recovered or died.
 'Active' does not mean that these cases are infectious.

-- Recovered cases are people who had the virus, are at least 10 days since onset and have not exhibited symptoms for 72 hours, and have been cleared by the health professional responsible for their monitoring.
+- Recovered cases: People who had the virus, are at least 10 days since onset and have not exhibited symptoms for 72 hours, and have been cleared by the health professional responsible for their monitoring.